CatsAreFluffy/type-theory/README.md

 # type-theory
-Haskell implementation of normalization by evaluation and bidirectional type checking
+Haskell implementation of normalization by evaluation and bidirectional type checking based on <https://jozefg.github.io/papers/2019-implementing-modal-dependent-type-theory.pdf>

 Run with `cabal run`.
 Tested on GHC 8.10.4, probably works with others.